Xorlent/Microsoft-NPS-to-Syslog/README.md

 3. Extract the .ZIP to a single directory
 4. Edit NPS-Syslog-Config.xml to match your environment settings
 5. Once you are familiar with the operation and have successfully backfilled your logs, you can create a scheduled task
-    - Open Computer Management and create a local user account with a strong password and no group memberships beyond, "Users"
+    - Open Computer Management and create a local user account with a strong password and no group membership beyond, "Users"
     - Open mmc.exe and load the Local Group Policy Snap-In.
       - Add the user you created to the, “Log on as a batch job” right.
       - This can be found in Computer Configuration->Windows Settings->Local Policies->User Rights Assignments